 - Hypoid bevel gears are like spiral cut bevel gears but can be hyperbolic not conical and are used to transfer motion between 2 axels that do not intersect

-- Commonly used in differential drives and found in anything from automotive to power tool applications
+- Used in differential drives and found in anything from automotive to power tool applications

 Rack / Rack & Pinion